 Introduction

 Ethiopian caraway (Trachyspermum ammi L. Sprague ex Turrill) is an annual medicinal plant belonging to Apiaceae family.
 It is cultivated in India, Iran, Pakistan, Egypt, and Ethiopia (Dawit et al., 2003; Tomar and Malik, 2014).
 It is erect and branched cross-pollinated plant.
 Ethiopian caraway, also named as Bishop's weed (English) and Ajowan (Hindi), has white flowers and small gray brownish seeds (Tomar and Malik, 2014).
 Its seeds are widely used for medicinal and food flavoring purposes (Dwivedi et al., 2012).
-The seed revealed to have stimulant, carminative, diuretic, antimicrobial, nematicidal, antihypertensive, antitussive, broncho dilatory, antioxidant and hypolipidemic effects (Bairwa et al., 2012; Zarshenas et al., 2014).
+The seed revealed to have stimulant, carminative, diuretic, antimicrobial, nematodicidal, antihypertensive, antitussive, broncho dilatory, antioxidant and hypolipidemic effects (Bairwa et al., 2012; Zarshenas et al., 2014).

 White cumin is one of the most dominantly cultivated seed spices in Ethiopia for consumption and commercial purposes from mid-to-high attitudes from 1750 to 2200 m.a.s.l.
 (Girma et al., 2022).
 In Ethiopia, 5,887 tons of Ethiopian caraway and black cumin were harvested from 9,204 ha of land and both cumin are the export spice commodities ranked second next to ginger in spice export earnings accounting for 13.7% and 62% respectively, in 2006-2010 (MoARD, 2003, 2010).
 It is named differently in diverse languages: nech azmud (Amharic) and abeshuda adi (Afan Oromo) (Goettsch, 2009; Alemnew, 2021).
 Several improved technologies including improved varieties and suitable agronomic practices had been generated and distributed to different agro ecologies to enhance the productivity of lowland and highland spices in Ethiopia (Hailemichael et al., 2016).
 Despite its economic importance, Ethiopian caraway received less attention to improve its production and productivity and remained an underutilized spice crop in Ethiopia.
 Research work that has been carried out so far is limited to the collection and maintenance of germplasms and no significant effort applied to genetic improvement and agronomic practices.
 Until the present, no improved Ethiopian caraway variety has been nationally released in the country.